 Toilet Training

-Toilet training can be a messy business!
-Perseverance is the key!
-The first step is to have a puppy pad or old towel by the back door.
-When it looks as though he’s about to go to the toilet, lift him up and put him onto the pad, or take him outside.
-Every time he goes to the toilet outside give him praise, never punish him for going inside – he often won’t know what he’s done and this leads to anxiety.
-Some owners can get their pup to toilet on demand which is very useful!
-They do this by saying the same word each time they go so toileting is associated with this word.
+Toilet training can be a messy business – perseverance is the key!
+The first step is to have a puppy pad or an old towel by the back door.
+When it looks as though he is about to go to the toilet, lift him up and put him onto the pad or take him outside.
+Every time he goes to the toilet outside, give him praise, never punish him for

 Insurance

-Unfortunately the cheaper policies are cheap for a reason and often come with a catch, you need to read the small print.
-We recommend ensuring that your policy limit per condition is £6,000 – this means you’re well covered if a specialist is required.
-Consider if you want a “lifelong” policy or not, this means that if your pet got an ongoing condition, e.g. diabetes, that needs lifelong treatment they would be covered forever.
-Lots of policies only cover for one year, which is fine for lots of things (e.g. a broken leg) but won’t be for other problems.
+Unfortunately, the cheaper policies are cheap for a reason and often come with a catch: you need to read the small print.
+We recommend ensuring that your policy limit per condition is a minimum of £6,000. £10,000 + if possible – I’m aware this sounds a bit mad, but this means you’re well covered if a specialist is required.

 Kittens